DJI Mini 5 Pro Review 2026: Price, Fly More Combo & Comparison

 Propeller noise when the battery is low: Below 20 percent battery, the propellers become noticeably louder because the drone adjusts its power more aggressively to maintain stability.
 This is due to physics and not a bug, but it's good to know.

-My best tips for the Mini 5 Pro
+My best tips for the DJI Mini 5 Pro

-After hundreds of flights with this drone, here are my most important practical tips:
+After hundreds of flights with the DJI Mini 5 Pro, here are my most important practical tips:

 Always fly in D-Log M profile when you have time for post-production—the dynamic range is significantly better.
 Use the AEB (Auto Exposure Bracketing) function for photos in challenging lighting conditions—it automatically takes five exposures that you can then combine into an HDR image in Lightroom.
 Calibrate the gimbal before the first flight at each new location—the alignment can sometimes shift, especially after air travel.
 Activate the return-to-home altitude and set it at least 10 meters above the highest obstacle in the vicinity.